Subgoal Search For Complex Reasoning Tasks: Conclusions

 We propose \method{}, a search algorithm based on subgoal generator.
 We present two practical implementations MCTS-\abbrv{} and BF-\abbrv{} meant to be effective in complex domains requiring reasoning.
 We confirm that indeed our implementations excel in Sokoban, Rubik's Cube, and inequality benchmark INT.
 Interestingly, a simple $k$ step ahead mechanism of generating subgoals backed up by transformer-based architectures performs surprisingly well.
 This evidence, let us hypothesize, that our methods (and related) can be further scaled up to even harder reasoning tasks.

 \begin{ack} The work of Konrad Czechowski, Tomasz Odrzygóźdź and Piotr Miłoś was supported by the Polish National Science Center grant UMO-2017/26/E/ST6/00622.
-This research was supported by the PL-Grid Infrastructure.
+We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Centers: ACK Cyfronet AGH, PCSS) for providing computer facilities and support within computational grant no. PLG/2020/013619.
 Our experiments were managed using \url{https://neptune.ai}.
 We would like to thank the Neptune team for providing us access to the team version and technical support. \end{ack}